askui/askui/packages/askui-nodejs/README.md

 Visit our [documentation](https://docs.askui.com) for examples and a full list of supported commands.

+### Notes

+Important note for Linux users: Currently, Wayland is not supported.
+You can read more in our [troubleshooting chapter](https://docs.askui.com/docs/general/Troubleshooting/askui-ui-controller-starting-problems#wayland).

 ## Example

 The following example shows the use of **askui** for testing a desktop application.